ART101: INTRO TO WEB DESIGN

 ART002: INTERACTIVE LEARNING AND WEB DESIGN

 This course introduces P5.js, a web-based JavaScript library for creative and interactive coding.
-P5.js (along with its sibling program Processing) has been widely used for artists, designers, researchers, and educators who don't have previous coding experience because of its easy accessibility.
+P5.js, which is a sibling program of Processing, has been widely used for artists, designers, researchers, and educators who don't have previous coding experience because of its easy accessibility.
 With flexible and extensive libraries (such as sound, geometry, physics simulation, graph, map, vector drawing, 3D, animation, GUI/UI, joystick, etc), you can easily prototype interactive (web) design, generative art, games, data visualization, and many more.
 P5.js is also compatible with HTML5, so you can publish the results of your work on the web.

 This course is constructed to teach computational design approaches to students with special emphasis placed on the aesthetics of creative coding along with Web design.
 In this class, you will learn about interactive and generative design and presentation of your work on the Web by using P5.js.
 It will begin with learning how to use P5.js editors and display P5.js code to Web browsers (like Chrome or Safari).
 You will first learn basic Javascript grammar with examples of simple drawing techniques and then move to applying interaction, physics, data, sound, and motion.
 During this class, you will be able to interact with your design with mouse or keyboard inputs and use physics simulating algorithms for interactive and generative design.
 Later, you will learn how to visualize data, like sound visualizer or creative data visualization with numerical data.
 All work will be shown on the web.
 This class is created for complete beginners, so previous (web) coding experience is not required.